saveourtool/diktat/info/guide/guide-chapter-4.md

 }
 ```

-### <a name="s4.2.2"></a>Recommendation 4.2.2: Try to use type alias to represent types and make code more readable.
+### <a name="s4.2.2"></a>Recommendation 4.2.2: Try to use type alias to represent types making code more readable.

 Type aliases provide alternative names for existing types.
-If the type name is too long, you can replace it with a shorter name.
-It helps to shorten long generic types.
+If the type name is too long, you can replace it with a shorter name, which helps to shorten long generic types.
 For example, code looks much more readable if you introduce a `typealias` instead of a long chain of nested generic types.
-We recommend the use of a `typealias` if the type contains **more than two** nested generic types and is longer than **25 chars**.
+We recommend using a `typealias` if the type contains **more than two** nested generic types and is longer than **25 chars**.

 **Invalid example**:
 ```kotlin